Our Team

 Tamera Alpaugh, PhD, MLS(ASCP)

 Dr. Alpaugh is a certified medical laboratory scientist with a MS in Management and PhD in Higher Education Leadership, Policy, and Management.
-Her current role is working as an Assistant Professor with the Medical Laboratory Sciences (MLS) Program at the University of Minnesota where she teaches undergraduate and graduate students.
-She also serves as the Writing Enriched Curriculum liaison for the MLS Department.
+Her current role is working as an assistant professor with the Medical Laboratory Sciences (MLS) Program at the University of Minnesota where she teaches undergraduate and graduate students.
+She also serves as the writing enriched curriculum liaison for the MLS Department.

 Email: [email protected]